Cary 14 Spectrophotometer: Design and use

 The double beam design of the Cary 14 provided rapid, simplified analysis by simultaneously measuring the transmittance of both the sample and the reference over the entire spectral range.

 The optics of the Cary 14 were a key feature.

 The double monochromator in particular was described and patented.

 The Cary 14 was one of the first instruments to incorporate high-quality gratings into its monochromators.

 To take readings in the ultraviolet or visible range, either a deuterium or tungsten lamp was used, with the light focussed into the entrance slit.
-The light passed through the first monochromator, which used a 30° Littrow prism, through the intermediate slit, and then into the second monochromator, which used an echellete grating with 6000 grooves/cm, to the exit slit.
+The light passed through the first monochromator, which used a 30° Littrow prism, through the intermediate slit, and then into the second monochromator, which used an echelette grating with 6000 grooves/cm, to the exit slit.
 The beam from the monochromator then reflected from a rotating semicircular mirror and beam chopper, sending the light alternately into compartments for the sample and the reference, separated by dark periods.
 The beams from the sample and reference alternately registered on the single photomultiplier (pmt) detector, with the pmt output in the dark intervals subtracted from both measurements.
 The measured absorption or transmittance was calculated from the difference in the dark-corrected sample and reference measurements.

 To take readings in the near infrared, a tungsten ribbon-filament lamp was used instead of the photomultiplier tube.
 An additional mirror was used to direct the light beam onto a lead sulfide photoconductive cell and reverse the light's path through the monochromators.

 The instrument had a built-in chart recorder for displaying the analog signal on paper.
 By using a double-pen mechanism, an effective chart width of 20 inches could be obtained.
 The original hydrogen discharge lamp was water cooled.
 Samples and reference solvent were held in the sample chambers by a variety of means, most typically using 1 centimeter pathlength cuvettes made of glass or quartz.

-By combining the Littrow prism and the echellete grating, the Cary design minimized noise and interference (stray light) while obtaining high resolution measurements over a very wide dynamic range.
+By combining the Littrow prism and the echelette grating, the Cary design minimized noise and interference (stray light) while obtaining high resolution measurements over a very wide dynamic range.